Instagram + Facebook Q&A

 - Then the other thing you can do is click the “Follow” button that is right beside the Like button, and select “See First.”
 This tells Facebook to show you my posts first in your newsfeed.
 I do this with all of my best friends and the blogger pages I want to be sure to see.

-- Also be sure to turn on Notifications so my FB Live videos to show up in your feed.
+- Also be sure to turn Notifications to On so my FB Live videos to show up in your feed.

 Beyond that, the only way to get Facebook to show more of my posts in your feed is to interact with my Page, “like” and comment on my posts, and share them if applicable.
 I understand that not everyone likes to do that for privacy issues, but that’s the best way.